aro-tech/interface-it/README.md

 ###v1.0.0

  * Provide statistics on generated code (number of methods and constants, etc.)
- * Emit error message if no delegate methods found in delegate class
  * Emit error message if class is not found in source archive
  * Create output directory if it doesn't exist
+ * Removing redundant methods in DelegateMethodGenerator (POTENTIAL BREAKING CHANGE FOR LOW-LEVEL CLIENT CODE) (done)
+ * Moving default indentation spaces to a constant in ClassCodeGenerator (done)

 ###future